ondrejnedoma/voyalert/README.md

 An app that alerts you (by push notification or a persistent alarm) \
 upon the arrival or departure of a public transport vehicle from a stop

+# UPDATE

+I'll be taking a little break from the development of VoyAlert.
+I'll be accepting pull requests.
+Please open all pull requests against the 0.4.0 branch.

 ## Packages

 This is a monorepo managed by npm workspaces. \